watsonwork/watsonwork-developer-docs/V1_EngagingWithUs.md

 the GitHub repo - [github.com/watsonwork/watsonwork-developer-docs](https://github.com/watsonwork/watsonwork-developer-docs) so that you can engage with us through GitHub to inform and provide feedback to help make and design great APIs.

-In providing feedback let us know what sort of feedback you’re giving us, such as;
+In providing feedback let us know what sort of feedback you’re giving us, such as:

 - something wrong or incorrect
 - something confusing with the documentation or results experienced with an API